Home Real Estate Morrill Land Grant Act

 The Morrill Land Grant Act of 1890 established 16 “Negro Land Grant Institutions” including South Carolina State University, Tennessee State University, Tuskegee University, West Virginia State College Florida A&M University and Kentucky State University.

-The Smith-Lever Act of 1914
+The Smith-Lever Act Of 1914

 The Smith-Lever Act of 1914 expanded even more on the educational initiatives taken by the first two Morrill Land Grant Acts.
 The Smith-Lever Act was enacted in order to deal with the education of rural individuals in the manner of farming and home economics.
 In the past Universities had taken it upon themselves to establish cooperative extensions in rural regions surrounding the land-grant universities.
 Their actions greatly helped agriculture in those rural states.